mcstastney/TeamGreen/README.md

 ### Future updates
 For future releases, we will add the following new features:
+- Login and authentication.
-- Customers can view items in shopping basket and total cost.
+- Customers can purchase items through the app.
-- Customers can delete their account details.
+- Customers can delete or modify their account details.
 - Customers can search by review rating.
 - Customers can search for specific products.
 - Customers can book delivery dates and times.